 Better time management requires time for trial and error.
 You will start out overestimating or underestimating how much you can do in a day, a week, a month, and so on.
 But do it consistently and the habit will be formed.
 Smart planning will make you calmer and feel more prepared, no matter how busy your schedule is.

 This scenario happens often: you’re diligently working on a task, then an email notification pops up on your laptop screen.
 Many of us will stop working halfway to open the email.
 Don’t.
 Please don’t.
-Doing so will only split your focus away from your main task.
+Doing so will only split your focus away from your primary task.
 When you finally go back to your job, you have to recollect your concentration and pick up where you left off.
 It’s an unnecessary waste of time.
 Remember that not every email or message needs to be answered right away.
 Focus on your priorities.

-This one may sound very basic, but unfortunately, not many business owners truly pay attention to it.
+This one may sound very basic, but unfortunately, not many business owners pay attention to it.
 Perhaps because work-life balance is, in a reality, very difficult to harmonize.
 The examples are easy.
 Workaholics who don’t get enough sleep.
 A coworker who snacks when they should be eating a proper meal.
 And so on.

 We all want to work hard to scale our businesses, but pushing too hard will cause burnouts – and your business performance will suffer in the long term.
 When that happens, you won’t be productive at all.
-So take some time each day to do something you like, maybe take half an hour to read a novel or watch an episode of your favorite TV show.
+So take some time each day to do something you like, maybe take half an hour to read a novel or watch an episode of your favourite TV show.
 Cultivate good nutrition and sleeping habits.
 Encourage your team to maintain healthy habits as well.

 On the other hand, technology can also be a distraction.
-Most of us have had experiences of coworkers slacking off or getting distracted by non-work related websites.
+Most of us have had experiences of co-workers slacking off or getting distracted by non-work related websites.
 Fight technology with technology.
 It’s easy to use internet filtering to block popular but non-work related websites.

 Working hard is, no doubt, the most important method to achieve success.
 But it is just as important to work smart.
 It is the recipe to maximize business productivity without creating burnout.